isadorasophia/website/content/articles/serialization.md

 }
 ```

 Joining the existing contexts was also easy since I already had the parent assembly name.
-I just needed to generate something more or less like this:
+I just needed to generate the following code:

 ```csharp
 public static readonly JsonSerializerOptions Options = new()